vmware-tanzu/apps-cli-plugin/docs/usage.md

 In many cases the lifecycle of workloads can be managed through CLI commands and their flags alone but there might be cases where it is desired to manage a workload using a `yaml` file and the Apps plugin supports this use case.

 The plugin has been designed to manage one workload at a time.
 As such when a workload is being managed via a `yaml` file, that file must contain a single workload definition.
 In addition plugin commands support only one file per command.
+Check [cartographer documentation](https://cartographer.sh/docs/development/reference/workload/#workload) for more details.

 For example, a valid file would be like this: